 - Good Prices for Agriculture commodities

 Cocoa a crop more associated to the island Provinces, has seen Morobe Province benefit from concentrated planting activities over the last 10 years, which has boosted the cocoa output.
-Whilst most cocoa produced is exported some is processed at the Watut cocoa factory.
+Whilst most cocoa produced is exported some is processed in PNG from the Watut cocoa factory.

 - Mining Activity

-The Morobe Province benefits from the nearby mining developments at Hidden Valley, Kainantu, Wafi and Ramu Nickel.
+The Morobe Province continues to benefit from the nearby mining developments at Hidden Valley, Kainantu, Wafi-Golpu and Ramu Nickel.

 - Removal of some impediments to business

 The Government has involved itself in a process to remove impediments to conducting business.
 Whilst there has been some success, there is still a long way to go.
 In general however the Private Sector is happy with the fact that the Government has continued to show an interest in this process.